Thandai Syrup Recipe

 • Reduce the heat to low.

-• Once the sugar is melted, add the paste we made earlier to the pan and cook for 15-20 minutes until the mixture becomes sticky.
+• Add the paste we made earlier to the pan and cook for 15-20 minutes until the mixture becomes sticky.
 Stir frequently while cooking.

 • Remove the pan from heat and let the mixture cool down.
 Pour it into a glass bottle and refrigerate for up to 6 months.
 Use as desired.